jasondo-da/Nutritional_Products_Sales_Breakdown/README.md

 ## Project Introduction

 This project analyzes global nutritional supplement sales across multiple products, countries, and online platforms to uncover trends in revenue, customer demand, and product performance.
-The analysis follows a full end-to-end data workflow, leveraging SQL for data cleaning, Python for data manipulation and exploratory analysis, and Tableau to create interactive dashboards for reporting and data-driven decision making
+The analysis follows a full end-to-end data workflow, leveraging SQL for data cleaning, Python for data manipulation and exploratory analysis, and Tableau to create interactive dashboards for reporting and data-driven decision making.

 ### Code in SQL